xsuite/xsuite/docs/installation.rst

 with the cupy and/or pyopencl you need to install the corresponding packages, as described in the :ref:`dedicated section<gpuinst>`.

-If you are working on a Windows machine, Xsuite can be installed under Windows Subsystem for Linux using the same instructions as for a vanilla Linux machine.
-To install WSL, follow the `steps outlined by Microsoft <https://learn.microsoft.com/en-us/windows/wsl/install>`_ (at the time of writing it suffices to run ``wsl --install`` in an administrator PowerShell or CMD prompt and follow the instructions).

 After the installation, you can choose to precompile some often-used kernels, in order to reduce the waiting time spent on running the simulations later on.
 This